drwahyudi/drwahyudi.github.io/himalayan/mphil/topo/index.md

 <img src="/images/chi/concavity_partition_mohand.png" alt="Alt text"/>
-*Chi profiles showing the partition of channel concavity above, and below the knickpoint with their underlying lithology*
+__Fig 3.__ *Chi profiles showing the partition of channel concavity above, and below the knickpoint with their underlying lithology*